Ralph Norman: Conservative Political Action Conference attendance

 In late February 2021, Norman and a dozen other Republican House members skipped votes and enlisted others to vote for them, citing the ongoing COVID-19 pandemic.
 But he and the other members were actually attending the Conservative Political Action Conference, which was held at the same time as their slated absences.
 In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Norman and the other lawmakers.

 Conservative Opportunity Society

 In 2021, Norman was elected chair of the Conservative Opportunity Society.

 COVID-19 pandemic

 In 2021, Norman violated House rules by not wearing a face mask in the House Chamber and was fined $500 as provided by the rules.
-Despite committing the infraction, he and two other Republican lawmakers sued Speaker Pelosi over the incident.
+Despite committing the infraction, he and two other Republican lawmakers sued Speaker Nancy Pelosi over the incident.
 Norman tested positive for COVID-19 on August 5, 2021, and reported that he had been fully vaccinated and had only mild symptoms.